corda/corda/docs/source/network-builder.rst

 Graphical User Mode
 ~~~~~~~~~~~~~~~~~~~

-The Corda network builder also provides a GUI for when automated interactions are not required.
+The Corda Network Builder also provides a GUI for when automated interactions are not required.
 To launch this, run
-``java -jar <network-builder-jar> -g``.
+``java -jar <path/to/network-builder-jar> -g``.